 The rich nectar stores of lupine blossoms make it a favorite of butterflies as well as bees.
 Plant them alongside other early summer butterfly favorites that thrive in similar conditions, like poppies, penstemon, or alliums.

 Lupines are subject to a few pests and diseases.
 Aphids are common in early spring, as are slugs and snails.
 Powdery mildew can colonize plants in the rainy season, to the point where it is best just to cut damaged foliage away and wait for regrowth.

 The dense floral spikes of lupines may grace your flower garden in shades of purple, pink, red, white, and yellow.
 The foliage resembles palm leaves, with seven to ten leaflet segments each.

 - Russell mixed colors: Bred in 1937 and naturalized in many areas, this hybrid rainbow and bicolor mixture is the foundation for all new cultivars.

-- Dwarf Lulu: Plants grow about two feet tall in a rainbow of hues, and feature unusually dense racemes
+- Dwarf Lulu: These plants grow about 2 feet tall in a rainbow of hues and feature unusually dense racemes.

-- Minarette: An 18-inch variety that looks stunning in drifts along the border's edge or in flowering containers
+- Minarette: This 18-inch variety looks stunning in drifts along the border's edge or in flowering containers.